Nowosad/comat/README.md

 ## Example

-This is a basic example which shows you how to create a weighted cooccurrence matrix based on two simple rasters.
+This is a basic example which shows you how to create a weighted co-occurrence matrix (*wecoma*) based on two simple rasters.
 The first one `x` represents some categories, and the second one `w` represents weights.

 ``` r
 library(comat)